Mode 7: Overview

+All arithmetic is carried out on 16-bit signed fixed point numbers, while all offsets are limited to 13 bits.
+The radix point is between bits 7 and 8.

+Usage in games

-This graphical method is suited to racing games, and is used extensively for the overworld sections of role-playing games such as Square's popular 1994 game Final Fantasy VI.
+This graphical method is suited to racing games, such as F-Zero, a futuristic racing game that was one of the console's launch titles.
+It is also used extensively for the overworld sections of role-playing games such as Square's popular 1994 game Final Fantasy VI.
 The effect enables developers to create the impression of sprawling worlds that continue toward the horizon.

 A particular utilization technique with Mode 7 allows pixels of the background layer to be in front of sprites.
 Examples include the second and fifth stage of Contra III: The Alien Wars, the second and fifth stage of Jim Power: The Lost Dimension in 3-D, the introduction screen of Tiny Toon Adventures: Buster Busts Loose, when a player falls off the stage in Super Mario Kart, some cinematics in Super Metroid, and in some boss battles in Super Mario World.

-Similar effects can be made on SNES without Mode 7, such as Axelay's rolling pin vertical scrolling; and then it uses Mode 7 in one boss and in the end credits sequence.
+Mode 7-type effects can be implemented on the Super NES without the hardware acceleration of Mode 7, such as Axelay's rolling pin vertical scrolling; and then it uses Mode 7 in one boss and in the end credits sequence.

-Many Mode 7 games were remade for Game Boy Advance using effects reimplemented by other means.
+Many Mode 7 games were remade for Game Boy Advance using effects implemented by software.

 The Sega Genesis has no hardware-native feature comparable to Mode 7.
 However, as in Tales of Phantasia and Star Ocean's sprite effect add-ins, some comparable technical feats were programmed entirely in software, as in Dick Vitale's "Awesome, Baby!"
 College Hoops and Zero Tolerance.
+The Sega CD, an add-on for the Genesis, added scaling and rotation support on hardware level, as used by Sonic CD and Formula One World Championship: Beyond the Limit.
 Similarly, such Amiga games include Mr. Nutz: Hoppin' Mad, Lionheart, Obitus, and Brian the Lion.

+Filip Hautekeete and Peter Vermeulen created a demo showcasing an emulated interpretation of the Mode 7 graphics mode found in the Super NES to test the hardware capabilities of the Atari Jaguar.
+Impressed with the demo, Atari Corporation decided to make a game that combined F-Zero and Super Mario Kart with a "cutesy" atmosphere, becoming the starting point of Atari Karts.